 The emphasis is on producing researchers who are reflective and aware of the assumptions, strengths and limitations of their research; who are highly skilled in a multitude of management/organisational research techniques; and who are readily able to apply this knowledge in new and diverse domains.
 Whilst the programme provides specialist research training for those seeking academic careers employability is also key, with a strong practical focus.

-The MRes course in Business and Management is aimed at students wanting to:
+The MRes course in Business and Management Research Methods is aimed at students wanting to:

 - Undertake doctoral research in business and management.